accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With PAC 2024

 1. Open the PDF file.
-2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
+2. Open "Screen reader preview", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
 3. Locate the decorative images in the original document.
 4. Check in PAC that each of them is absent from the rendered content (absence of the FIGURE element).
 5. If this is not the case, check that each image has no alternative (empty ALT element).